Nathhill92/projects/Serverless_Textract_Polly/README.md

 ## <b>Summary</b>

-This application accepts images of notes, handwritten or typed, and used Textract and Polly to turn those notes into an MP3 audio file.
+This application accepts images of notes, handwritten or typed, and uses Textract and Polly to turn those notes into an MP3 audio file.

 ## <b>Components and Application Flow</b>